VIEW statement on the key issues for VI education in England – updated October 2021

 - Poor levels of employment reinforce the risk of a negative self image on the part of young people with VI who can often feel they have failed in comparison to their non-disabled peers.
 It can also be seen as a poor return on the considerable additional cost of educating children and young people with VI if they reach adulthood without the qualifications, skills and confidence which they need to live and work independently.

 What can be done to solve the problem?

 VIEW is calling for a comprehensive review of the current system of provision for children and young people with VI, on the basis that the current system is no longer fit for purpose.
 This review should include discussion of the following key elements:

-• There should be recognition at national level of the importance of the additional curriculum for children and young people with VI and entitlement to specialist support to meet the 8 specified outcomes
+- There should be recognition at national level of the importance of the specialist curriculum for children and young people with VI and entitlement to specialist support to meet the specified outcomes.

 6 June 2018